 Some properties are harder to let because they are less attractive to applicants who will either refuse them or fail to bid for them.
-This could be for a number of reasons including, location, floor level, age, and condition.
+This could be a number of reasons including, location, floor level, age, condition.
 Broadland District Council will consult with the landlord and if it is deemed hard to let, then it may be made available to a wider pool of people on the Housing Register.
-This would include households that can afford to under-occupy by one bedroom.
-If after an advert cycle the property is not let, it will be offered to South Norfolk Council.
+This would include households that can afford to under occupy by one bedroom.
+If after 2 advert cycles this is still not let, it will be offered to South Norfolk Council.
 If the property is still not let, it may be offered to another Local Authority with permission from the partner landlord.
 Broadland District Council must ensure that it has been let to eligible applicants in priority need.